ChauhanSurajSingh/react-weather-app/README.md

    npm run dev

 🤝 Contributing
    Contributions are welcome!
-Feel free to fork the repository, make your changes, and submit a pull request.
+If you’d like to improve the app, fix bugs, or add features: